jyanar/flatiron-ccn-workshop-2025/docs/source/full/day1/phase_precession.md

 -------------------
 We can extract the theta oscillation by applying a bandpass filter on the raw LFP.
 To do this, we use the pynapple function `nap.apply_bandpass_filter`, which takes the time series as the first argument and the frequency cutoffs as the second argument.
 Similarly to `nap.compute_wavelet_transorm`, we can optinally pass the sampling frequency keyword argument `fs`.

-Conveniently, this function will recognize and handle splits in the subsampled data (i.e. applying the filtering separately to discontinuous epochs), so we can pass the LFP for all the runs together.
+Conveniently, this function will recognize and handle splits in the epoched data (i.e. applying the filtering separately to discontinuous epochs), so we can pass the LFP for all the runs together.

 ```{code-cell} ipython3
 theta_band = nap.apply_bandpass_filter(lfp_run, (6.0, 12.0), fs=sample_freq)